Nick Fortes Player Props: Marlins vs. Rangers

-On Friday, Nick Fortes (on the back of going 0-for-2) and the Miami Marlins play the Texas Rangers, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 8:05 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Phillies.
+In his previous game, he went 1-for-2 with a double against the Rangers.

 Nick Fortes Game Info & Props vs. the Rangers